Why I Do This:

 * Family Law, Divorce, Custody, Protection Actions, Adoptions, Parental Rights & Responsibilities

-Our family cases might be difficult ones involving children and their best interest.
-I teach a parenting course to members of the public who have children and who are going through separation, divorce or parental rights actions.
+Our family cases might be difficult ones involving children and their best interests.
+I teach a parenting course to members of the public who have children and who are going through separation, divorce, or parental rights actions.

 I have an undergraduate business degree from the University of Massachusetts, Amherst and a continuing interest in the "business" world.
 I believe that business orientation benefits clients not only in business litigation/advice but also in family cases involving business interests.